ronitroy30/ronitroy30/README.md

   👀 I am an Data Science and Data Engineering enthusiast\
   🤖 Currently practising Apache Spark and its applications\
-  📖 I'm interested in internship opportunities in AI, ML & DS fields\
+  📖 I'm interested in internship opportunities in AI, ML ,DS and DE fields\
   📫 ronitr300701@gmail.com\
   🕸️ <a href = "https://ronitroy30.github.io/ronitroy30-portfolio.github.io/">My Portfolio</a>